a327ex/www/content/posts/snkrx_log.md

 {{< figure src="https://i.imgur.com/PrgFeOU.png" >}}

-I can only think of two possible reasons for this.
+I can think of three possible reasons for this.
 One is that it's some kind of bug.
 Steamworks was having issues during that week I think where daily active users numbers weren't being shown on the backend, so maybe this was related to that in some weird way.
 Maybe these numbers aren't even real and they were just logged there due to some mistake, as they had literally no effect on sales or daily number of players.